 Bedtime Ritual Suggestions

-- Create A To-Do List - Think tomorrow will be a busy day?
+Think tomorrow will be a busy day?
 Can’t stop thinking about all the things you need to do?
 Clear out your headspace by creating a to-do list.
 Add all the items you need to address the following day so you don’t have to think about them as you are trying to have a good slumber.
 You can even schedule your activities to give you peace of mind.
-Aside from helping you sleep, this will also help you become more productive and more goal-oriented.
+Aside from helping you sleep, this will also help you become more productive and goal-oriented.

 If you must drink anything in the evening, go for a relaxing tea like chamomile, which is known to have a sedative effect on the body.
 Though alcohol might make you feel sleepy, it’s not advisable to drink alcohol before bedtime because it will affect the quality of your sleep.

-How about enjoying a warm bath in the evening?
-The warm water and the time alone can help you relax.
+How about enjoying a warm muscle soak in the evening?
+The temperature of the water and the time alone can help you relax.
 Plus, you can enjoy even more benefits by adding Epsom salt to your regular bath water.

 Epsom salt is mainly made from magnesium and sulfate.
-It is a popular sleeping aid because it helps release tension and relax the body.
-Some even say that it can help insomniacs sleep better.
+It is popular because it helps release tension and relax the body.
 An Epsom salt bath is a good ritual that you can do two or three times a week.

-We have a special Sleep Bath Soak enhanced with blue tansy essential oil, ylang-ylang essential oil, and orange essential oil that can help you relax and unwind.
+We have a special Sleepy Time Bath Soak enhanced with blue tansy essential oil, ylang-ylang essential oil, and orange essential oil that can help you relax and unwind.
 We only use 100% pure essential oils, so you don’t have to worry about using unwanted chemicals on your body.
+To get more information about Epsom salt online, browse our products here.

 We hope you have a good night's rest!